 AmeriGas Partners and AmeriGas OLP have no employees.
 Employees of the General Partner conduct, direct and manage our operations.
-The General Partner is reimbursed monthly for all direct and indirect expenses it incurs on our behalf (see Note 12).
+The General Partner is reimbursed monthly for all direct and indirect expenses it incurs on the Partnership's behalf (see Note 12).